angelackennedy/roleout-app/SETUP.md

 **Security**: All functions verify authentication and prevent user impersonation.
 **Includes realtime subscriptions** - Comments appear instantly across all clients!

+### 8. Follows Table
+File: `supabase-follows-schema.sql`

+Creates the `follows` table for user follow relationships:
+- Composite primary key (follower_id, following_id)
+- CHECK constraint to prevent self-follows
+- Indexes on follower_id, following_id, and created_at
+- RLS policies: Anyone can view, authenticated users can follow/unfollow

+**Powers the Following feed** - See posts only from users you follow!

 ## Storage Buckets Summary

 After running all SQL files, you should have these buckets: